Last Updated: April 10, 2022

 - Email remains the dominant medium: Over 80% of participants reported signing up for email offers specifically to receive discounts.

 - Opportunities for more: 72% of older (55+) shoppers reported they would do more shopping online if it was easier to use their coupons there.

 The full report will be released by Opportunity Health Center in late February.

 By Stephanie Nelson

-The Opportunity Consumer Surveys were conducted between November 6, 2018, and December 15, 2018, among 2134 U.S. residents ages 18 and over, using telephone solicitation, email invitations, and an online survey.
-Data was collected in partnership with iHerb Opportunity Health Center, Google Surveys, and Survey Monkey, PRRI, and PRRI-US.
+The Opportunity Consumer Surveys were conducted between November 6, 2020, and December 15, 2021, among 1894 U.S. residents ages 18 and over, using telephone solicitation, email invitations, and an online survey.
+Data was collected in partnership with iHerb Opportunity Health Center, Google Surveys, Survey Monkey, PRRI, and PRRI-US.
 Quotas are set to ensure reliable and accurate representation of the entire U.S. population ages 18 and over.
 Results of any sample are subject to sampling variation.
 The magnitude of the variation is measurable and is affected by the number of interviews and the level of the percentages expressing the results.
 In these particular studies, the chances are 95 in 100 that a survey result does not vary, plus or minus, by more than 3.1 and 3 percentage points from the result that would be obtained if interviews had been conducted with all persons in the universe represented by the sample.
 The margin of error for any subgroups will be slightly higher.